Stock market today: Wall Street climbs as stocks worldwide rise

 “The Fed is still likely to remain on hold next week, but if the economy continues to surprise to the upside, all bets are off as to what they’ll do after their final two policy meetings of the year,” he said.

-In the stock market, shares of chip designer Arm Holdings are set to begin trading later in the day.
-It priced its stock at $51 per share in an initial offering, The offering valued Arm at $54.5 billion and could be an encouraging signal for the IPO market, which has slowed since the stock market began tumbling early last year on fears about higher interest rates.
+In the stock market, shares of chip designer Arm Holdings rose 20% in their public debut.
+Arm's stock priced at $51 per share in an initial offering, The offering valued Arm at $54.5 billion and could be an encouraging signal for the IPO market, which has slowed since the stock market began tumbling early last year on fears about higher interest rates.

 In stock markets abroad, indexes rose in Europe after the European Central Bank raised interest rates again Thursday but made statements that some economists saw as a hint that it will now go on hold for a while.